 When “skid road” first showed up in writing, it referred to “a way or track formed of skids along which logs are hauled,” according to the Oxford English Dictionary.
+(Interestingly, a later variant term for this structure was “skid row.”)
 The dictionary describes “skids” as “peeled logs or timbers, partially sunk into the ground, and forming a roadway along or down which logs are drawn or slid.”

-The earliest OED example is from an 1880 topographical survey of the Adirondacks region: “Advised that lumbermen had cut ‘skid-roads’ on which logs were drawn.”
+The earliest OED example for “skid road” is from an 1880 topographical survey of the Adirondacks region: “Advised that lumbermen had cut ‘skid-roads’ on which logs were drawn.”

 However, we’ve found this earlier example from the Oct.
 30, 1875, issue of the Pacific Rural Press, a weekly published in San Francisco: “Six yoke of oxen were drawing a log over the skid road.”
-The “skid road” here was a log road leading to a saw mill in northern California.
+The “skid road” in that example was a log road leading to a saw mill in northern California.
 Many early examples are from the West Coast.

 Green’s Dictionary of Slang suggests that the original “skid road” may have been a log road that led down to Yesler’s mill in Seattle in the 1850s.
 But we’ve seen no written evidence that what is now Yesler Way was referred to as a “skid road” earlier than the 1875 California citation above.

-In the early 20th century, “skid road” came to mean an area of a town where loggers congregated.
+In the early 20th century, “skid road” came to mean an area of a town where loggers, along with other working stiffs, congregated.
 The first OED citation, which we’ve expanded here, is from an Aug.
 1, 1906, entry in the ship’s log of the SS Columbia, which carried cargo and passengers along the West Coast: “ ‘We’ll likely see him in town.’
 ‘Sure, Mike.
 He’ll be in the Skid road somewhere.’ ”

-In a little over half a century, a usage that began as a road on which logs were skidded to a saw mill was now a place where people had skidded into lives of insolvency, dissolution, and defeat.
+So in only about half a century, a usage that began as a road on which logs were skidded to a saw mill now meant a place where people had skidded into lives of insolvency, dissolution, and defeat.

 As we’ve said, dictionaries now include “skid row” and “skid road” as standard English.
 The more common term is “skid row,” though the use of both has fallen off in recent years, according to Google’s Ngram Viewer, which compares words or phrases in digitized books.